msanatan/msanatan.github.io/blog/2020/controlling-dom-objects-in-phaser/index.md

 ## DOMElement

-The [DOMElement](https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.DOMElement.html) is a game object that can control HTML elements.
+The <a href="https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.DOMElement.html" target="_blank" rel="nofollow noopener noreferrer">DOMElement</a> is a game object that can control HTML elements.
 You need to include this configuration to work with them:

 ```javascript
 dom: {